Neurofibromatosis Type 1 Workup

 Plasma catecholamines may also be measured using liquid chromatography.
 Measurement of free plasma metanephrine is more sensitive in detection of a pheochromocytoma than plasma catecholamines.

 Plain films may detect a variety of subtle and not so subtle bony abnormalities associated with NF1.
 See the image below.

 Radiographs should be obtained when clinical findings suggest possible modeling defects of the long bones or ribs, possible bony erosion secondary to an adjacent plexiform neurofibroma, signs of scoliosis, or bone pain.

 MRI or CT scan

 The use of routine screening brain neuroimaging in patients with NF1 is controversial.
-This is mainly due to the lack of evidence that early detection reduces the rate of vision loss and that identifying and repeating interval imaging of asymptomatic optic pathway gliomas that never progress exposes young children to repeated sedations.
+This is mainly due to the lack of consistent evidence that early detection reduces the rate of vision loss and that identifying and repeating interval imaging of asymptomatic optic pathway gliomas that never progress exposes young children to repeated sedations.
 However, there is emerging evidence that early radiological identification prior to the development of vision loss may lead to improved future visual outcomes.
 Furthermore, a negative MRI at a young age may predict the lack of the development of symptomtic optic nerve gliomas in the future.